Raefelian/OrderWithJQuery/README.md

 # OrderWithJQuery
 Food and Drink Ordering App

-Food and Drink Ordering App - A simple application for ordering food and beverages.
+A simple application for ordering food and beverages.
 Users can add or remove items from their order and cancel it if needed.
 <hr>
 <h1>Usage</h1>